 One thing I love about Riordan is the way he uses mythology, a genre that's always been dear to my heart.
 One thing that made The Kane Chronicles so fantastic was the fact that I learned so much about Egyptian mythology.
 I already knew a lot of the Greek mythology emphasized in PJ and it wasn't as detailed.
 With The Lost Hero, even though Riordan is delving into Greek mythology once more, he's taking the time to focus on little-known details and facts.
 There's a lot more information on the Romans, for example, as well as little-known gods and goddesses such as Khione, the goddess of snow.

 The new book feels very tight and detailed.
 By the time the five-book series reaches its conclusion, there will be an epic tale for readers to return to.
 I like the way Riordan made the decision to split the book into the viewpoints of three different demigods, much as he did with The Kane Chronicles.
 It really allowed you to get into the head of everyone on the quest, not just one of the heroes.
-You could see the way they each struggled to come to terms with their new powers and immortal parents in their own way.
+You could see the way they each struggled to come to terms with their new powers and immortal parents in their own way....
+I anticipate that every book will be this way as we are introduced to each of the seven demigods revealed in the Great Prophecy.
+I also feel that there's a good chance the next book will feature characters we haven't met yet and that the heroes we've encountered in this volume either won't appear at all, or not until the finale.
+If this proves to be the case, it will further solidify Riordan's merit as an extremely talented writer; breaking your characters up between volumes writers can make the writing process harder, as seen by struggles that have delayed authors such as George R. R. Martin from releasing material more frequently.

 0 comments: